 These are my three favorite Next Level Comfort Zone Challenges.
 Each challenge put me into a situation in which I did something unusual socially that made me feel uncomfortable, giving me the opportunity to push through my fears and reduce my concern about what other people think of me.

-Wear An Outrageous Wig In Public And Buy A Coffee/Drink
+Wear A Crazy Ass Wig In Public And Buy A Coffee/Drink

 For this challenge I bought an afro wig from Dollarama, put it on, and walked around the mall for about five minutes, including stopping at Tim Hortons to buy a coffee.